-(A) When supine restraint is included in an Individualized Emergency Intervention Plan, within 72 hours, the licensee shall provide a copy to both the regional center's designee and the Department, as specified in Subsection 3., below.
+(A)(e) Within 72 hours of inclusion of When supine restraint-is included in an Individualized Emergency Intervention Plan, within 72 hours, the licensee shall provide a copy of the Individualized Emergency Intervention Plan to both the regional center's designee and to the Department as specified in Subsection 3., below at EBSHCCHMonitoring@dds.ca.gov.

+[1] + The Individualized Emergency Intervention Plan shall include:

+(A) a description of the plan to systematically fade the use and inclusion of supine restraintin the Individualized Emergency Intervention Plan; and

+(B) de-escalation strategies and alternatives to supine restraint.

-- 1. The Individualized Emergency Intervention Plan shall include a description of the plan to systematically fade the use and inclusion of supine restraint in the Individualized Emergency Intervention Plan. - 2.
-If the regional center or the Department determines the need for revision of the Individual Behavior Supports Plan including the Individualized Emergency Intervention Plan, the administrator a facility shall ensuremake the corrections are made by the Qualified Behavior Modification Professional with input from the Individual Behavior Supports Team and, within 72 hours, resubmit the revised plan to both the regional center's designee and the Department as described in Subsection 3., below. - 3.
-A copy of the Individual Behavior Supports Plan including the Individualized Emergency Intervention Plan shall be submitted to EBSHCCHMonitoring@dds.ca.gov. - (e) The facility administrator shall submit the Individual Behavior Supports Plan and any updates to the vendoring and/or placing regional center service coordinator and, unless the consumer objects on his or her own behalf, to the clients' rights advocate, when applicable.
+[f] 2.
+If the regional center or the Department determines the need for revision of the Individual Behavior Supports Plan, including the Individualized Emergency Intervention Plan, requires revision, the administrator a facility shall ensure revisions make the corrections are made by the Qualified Behavior Modification

+Professional with input from the Individual Behavior Supports Team. and, wWithin 72 hours, of completion of the revisions, the administrator shall resubmit the revised plan to both the regional center's designee and to the Department as described in Subsection 3., below at EBSHCCHMonitoring@dds.ca.gov.

+3. A copy of the Individual Behavior Supports Plan including the Individualized Emergency Intervention Plan shall be submitted to EBSHCCHMonitoring@dds.ca.gov.

+(eg) The facility administrator shall submit the Individual Behavior Supports Plan and any updates to the vendoring and/or placing regional center service coordinator and, unless the consumer objects on his or her own behalf, to the clients' rights advocate, when applicable.